jholula/legrand-digital-audio-integration/README.md

 1. Open HACS in Home Assistant
 2. Click on "Integrations"
 3. Click the "+" button
-4. Search for "Legrand Digital Audio"
+4. Added this repo as a custom repository
-5. Click Install
+5. Restart HA

 ### Manual Installation